MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-debug.md

 If you converted you app by using Visual Studio, you can run a script to sign your app and then install it.
 See [Sideload your package](../packaging/packaging-uwp-apps.md#sideload-your-app-package).

-If you convert your app by using the Desktop App Converter, you can use the ``sign`` parameter to generate a certificate.
-Sign your app with that certificate, and then install the app.
+If you convert your app by using the Desktop App Converter, you can use the ``sign`` parameter to automatically sign your app by using a generated certificate.
+You'll have to install that certificate, and then install the app.
 See [Run the converted app](desktop-to-uwp-run-desktop-app-converter.md#run-the-converted-app).

 You can also sign your app manually.
 Here's how